 Or, it says, humor goes badly sometimes and the perpetrators are usually good people.
 Forgive them.

 In keeping with that last part, Barton defends Delgado: “Ric is a talented writer who made a mistake … what’s important is that we learn from them and make sure it’s not repeated.”
 But, in an embarrassing twist, Delgado hasn’t shown any indication that he’s sorry.
 (Whoops!)
 Or that he even understands why such language could be construed as hurtful and offensive.
 In fact, he’s been especially glib and cavalier in the aftermath, Tweeting “After today’s Twitter beatdown, I unwind by listening to a girl blowing smoke rings out of her vagina on the Howard Stern Show.”

-Or when asked, on Twitter, if he’s comfortable making a fried-chicken joke about Aretha Franklin, he replies “I’m comfortable with it,” followed by, “if comedians concerned themselves with the people that got offended then there’d be no Lenny Bruce, Richard Pryor, Louie CK, etc.”
+Or when asked on Twitter if he’s comfortable making a fried-chicken joke about Aretha Franklin, he replied, “I’m comfortable with it,” following it up with, “if comedians concerned themselves with the people that got offended then there’d be no Lenny Bruce, Richard Pryor, Louie CK, etc.”

 That doesn’t sound like someone who knows he’s made a mistake.
 In fact it’s clearly the opposite.
 Delgado lacks empathy completely.
 He’s doubled down on the post and equated himself with comedic royalty.
 Silly girls (and black people and people who live in trailers), you’re too dumb to get the joke!